 The experimental approach is to use a battery of tests that are currently being used to evaluate the effects of other interventions.
 Healthy test subjects (n=15) will participate in two sessions, one with an ITD and one with a sham ITD (placebo).
 Subjects will be evaluated in the seated and supine positions as well as head down tilt (HDT) postures, including 6 and 15 degree HDT.
-Measures taken at each posture will include IJV cross sectional area, IJV and carotid artery Doppler, transcranial Doppler (TCD), Optic nerve sheath diameter (ONSD), Superior Ophthalmic Vein (SOV) Doppler, optical coherence tomography (OCT), cochlear and cerebral fluid pressure analysis (CCFP), Otoacoustic emissions (OAE), intraocular pressure (IOP), facial soft tissue thickness and hyperemia, arterial blood pressure, ECG, and heart rate.
-As an objective measure of individual variability and ITD effectiveness we will identify the HDT angle at which each subject exhibits IJV distention, both with and without an active ITD.
+Measures taken at each posture will include IJV cross sectional area, IJV and carotid artery Doppler, VeinPress estimations of IJV pressure, transcranial Doppler, optic nerve sheath diameter, superior ophthalmic vein Doppler, optical coherence tomography, cochlear and cerebral fluid pressure analysis, otoacoustic emissions, intraocular pressure, facial soft tissue thickness and hyperemia, arterial blood pressure, ECG, and heart rate.
+Venous pH and pCO2 will be measured to determine if the ITD causes elevated blood CO2 levels.